Paul-the-Wizord/paul-the-wizord.github.io/_posts/2025-09-03-website-setup-guide.md

 layout: post
 title: "How to setup a similar page"
 date: 2025-09-03
-author: Paul Gondolf (with the help of Claude)
+author: "Paul Gondolf (with the help of Claude)"
 excerpt: "A guide to setting up and customizing this Jekyll-based academic website template."
 ---